-Over a period of two years, the average net price paid by all freshmen at Community College of Denver has increased by an average of 22.7% per year.
+Over a period of three years, the average net price paid by all freshmen at Community College of Denver has increased by an average of 11.4% per year.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?